 It’s unclear whether the launch of 5G for mobile and broadband will see an immediate change in plan pricing in Australia.
 However, the demand for more data that providers experienced after 4G is likely to be repeated, meaning telcos may tweak their plans to offer more gigabytes (including unlimited high-speed data).

-So far, the only provider to confirm any sort of 5G plan details is Optus.
-As noted above, the telco has announced it will offer a 5G home broadband plan with unlimited data on both two-year and month-to-month contracts, and will price both options at $70 per month.
-Currently, Optus’ largest 4G mobile broadband plan is priced at $60 per month for 100GB of data (on a 24-month contract), so the telco’s upcoming 5G plan could be extremely competitive.
+Regarding 5G broadband, the only provider to release 5G-specific plan details so far is Optus.
+As noted above, the telco has announced it will offer a 5G home broadband plan with unlimited data on both two-year and month-to-month contracts, and will price both options at just $70 per month.
+Currently, Optus’ largest 4G wireless broadband plan is priced at $85 per month for 500GB of data (on a 24-month contract and month-to-month), so the telco’s upcoming 5G plan could be extremely competitive.

 If current pricing is anything to go by, expect Vodafone to offer the most affordable 5G mobile and broadband options, followed closely by Optus and then Telstra.
 As the three big networks are likely to eventually resell 5G access to smaller operators (such as Amaysim or Boost Mobile), it’s also possible that some serious 5G deals will be available down the line.

 While there’s already been plenty of speculation that 5G may be a potential ‘NBN killer’, it’s unlikely that wireless 5G networks will replace fixed broadband connections – at least not within the next decade.
 There’s no doubt that 5G promises impressive speeds (and may be significantly faster than existing premium NBN 100 plans), but it’s likely to be several years before coverage is available across Australia.